top of page

 9:30 am

-The fact that my choices in Studio City were quite limited and Mrs. AAR had a 50% off Starbucks coupon made my coffee selection a no brainer.
+The fact that my choices in Studio City were quite limited and Mrs. AAR had a 50% off Starbucks coupon made my coffee selection a no-brainer.
 The only problem was that the coupon was only applicable to a Starbucks located inside a Target.
-No matter, the Starbucks at the corner of Ventura and Vineland made for a a good place to plan the balance of the day.
+No matter, the Starbucks at the corner of Ventura and Vineland made for a good place to plan the balance of the day.
 Bottom line: I would head downtown and explore while the Missus got her hair styled.

 10:30 am